Friday, August 8, 2008

 Paleis Het Loo in Apeldoorn, Netherlands

-An incredible place to see in Netherlands is the Paleis Het Loo National Museum in Apeldoorn.
-This is the favorite palace of King William of Orange and later Queen Wilhelmina.
-The Palace holds 300 years of history of the Orange-Nassau dynasty ranging from the 17th century to 20th century filled with every era of furniture, paintings and decor.
+One remarkable destination to visit in the Netherlands is the Paleis Het Loo National Museum in Apeldoorn.
+This palace was favored by King William of Orange and later by Queen Wilhelmina.
+The palace showcases 300 years of the Orange-Nassau dynasty's history, spanning the 17th to the 20th centuries, and features a rich collection of furniture, paintings, and decor from various eras.

 Royal Orange Guards and Horses